schorschii/OCO-Server/docs/Client-API.md

 HTTP Basic Authentication is used for client authentication.
 Please provide the HTTP header `Authorization: Basic <Base64-Auth-String>` with all API requests.

+Localized error messages are available if you set the HTTP header `Accept-Language: de`.

 Please have a look at the following API method documentation for JSON-RPC examples.

 # Methods